 I worked one summer rating the roads and public buildings in small, northeast Oklahoma towns.
 While measuring a dusty road in Picher, I was surprised to find that the road stopped at a sinkhole.
 I could drive no farther.
 I had played baseball in Picher in middle school, in Commerce during high school.
-I parked in the middle of the road, and stepping nervously out of my truck, I stood with mouth open, head dizzy.
+I parked in the middle of the road, and stepping nervously out of my truck, and I stood with my mouth open.
 This place didn’t make any sense.
 Gray mountains of crushed ore stretching skyward, a hungry, brown sinkhole crawling toward my front bumper.
 I was standing on ground zero of the biggest environmental disaster in the country, 25 miles from my front porch.
 And I had never heard about it.
 This is where the story began for me.

 I was an aspiring writer at the time and my boss that summer made me promise to write about this place.
 I had tried it a few different ways over the years—even published an essay about it in an Oklahoma literary magazine.
 But words just don’t do it.
 The plot of Tar Creek is unbelievable enough, but this landscape you just have to see to believe, if you even can.
 So in late 2006, when the federal government finally declared this place unfit for people, I knew the story was moving away, box by box, and a thunderbolt struck for me to get moving or this story would be gone for good.